 Xandra Ibarra is an Oakland-based performance artist from the El Paso/Juarez border who performs and works under the alias of La Chica Boom.
 La Chica Boom is a performance art project that uses hyper-raciality/sexuality/

-As a community organizer, her work is located within immigrant, anti-rape and prison abolitionist movements.
+As a community organizer, Ibarra’s work is located within immigrant, anti-rape and prison abolitionist movements.
 Since 2003, she has actively participated in organizing with INCITE, a national organization dedicated to creating interventions at the intersection of state and interpersonal violence.
 She currently organizes with FUSE, a national grassroots collective founded by sex workers of color.
 She lectures Ethnic Studies courses at San Francisco State University and presents her academic and performance work at various Universities and institutions across the country.